The Atheist Bible, CC-BY Fabian M. Suchanek

 The future of laws

-Thomas Jefferson on changes of times
+American president Thomas Jefferson on changes of times

 in the Thomas Jefferson memorial in Washington DC, USA

-A fundamental flaw in the UN Charter, which guarantees people the right to self-governance 36 but deprives them of any means to achieve it when the host country objects, might come under scrutiny again.
+A fundamental flaw in the UN Charter, which guarantees people the right to self-governance112 but deprives them of any means to achieve it when the host country objects, might come under scrutiny again.
 A right to UN-administered referendums for independence (with some large threshold for independence, say 60%, or with a confirmation referendum a few years later) could address conflicts in Palestine, Scotland, Quebec, Kosovo, Kurdistan, Catalonia, Corsica, Northern Ireland, Yemen, Western Sahara, Ukraine, and China.

-The men of the future will yet fight their way to many a liberty that we do not even miss.
+The people of the future will yet fight their way to many a liberty that we do not even miss.

-Maz Stirner
+Max Stirner

 Morality and Atheism